Brazil - Second and Third Division History

 AD Bandeirante (Brasília, DF)

-Bangu FC (Rio de Janeiro, RJ)
+Bangu AC (Rio de Janeiro, RJ)

 GE Brasil (Pelotas, RS)